EvanMisshula/residentSurvey/README.md

 `firstName-lastName`

-where your last name is separated from your first with an underscore "\_".
+where your last name is separated from your first with a dash "-".
 For example, my name is Evan Misshula.
 My directory would be:

 `evan-misshula`